All Episodes

 It played no part in the decision making.

-The special counsel's report in his statement totally made clear today that the office concluded they would not reach any determination one way or the other about whether or not the president committed a crime.
+The special counsel's report and his statement totally made clear today that the office concluded they would not reach any determination one way or the other about whether or not the president committed a crime.

 There are no conflict in these statements.

-That was what I think the bone that was thrown to Muller by the attorney general, because clearly Muller, I I honestly believe he did not read what he was beforehand, the statement that he read.
+That was what I think the bone that was thrown to Mueller by the Attorney General because clearly Mueller, I honestly believe he did not read what he was beforehand, the statement that he read, because he knows he would otherwise have been lying.

 And that he had numerous witnesses on the record that would have said no.